avk4714/EREV-EM-Algorithm/README.md

 The model has a few manual settings that change how the model performs.
 These can be changed prior to running the simulation for vaying the operation.

 1. **Drive Trace Settings**
+The "manual switch" selectors allow to switch between drive trace source and road grade source.
+For this study as we assumed road grade to be *zero*, do select the Constant with the value *zero* as input for all simulations.

 <img src = "https://github.com/avk4714/EREV-EM-Algorithm/blob/master/Drive_Trace_Settings.png" width="500" height="400">

 2. **Battery EPO Block Removal**
+This particular block in the model is only to trigger an Emergency Power Off (EPO) signal when discharge current is beyond acceptable limits.
+As the data controlling this behavior is propreitary, it has not been shared on this repository.
+Hence, delete this block from the model. **There is no change in the behavior of the model without this block.**

 <img src = "https://github.com/avk4714/EREV-EM-Algorithm/blob/master/Battery_EPO_Block.png" width="500" height="400">

-3. **Choosing between Conventional and Proposed algorithm simulations**
+3. **Choosing between Conventional and Proposed algorithm simulations** As we have evaluated two separate algorithms in our study, in order to simulate them, we need to manually comment out certain blocks and change certain constant values.
+   * *If simulating the Conventional algorithm*
+      * Comment out the "Proposed Algorithm" block as shown in figure below.
+      * Change the "Algroithm Switch" constant block value to 1.
+      * Have the "Fault Insert" block Inactive by "Unchecking" the option in the subsystem mask.
+      * If you run into a missing value error, comment that block out from the model too.
+   * *If simulating the Proposed algorithm*
+      * Run the *runOptSHEV_DP_FwdProp.m* script with the correct drive trace and Re-Optimization = 0 settings to generate the optimal solution before the drive.
+      * Save "OptResults" structure generated in MATLAB Workspace under a new structure name "N_OptResults".
+      * Open the Simulink model and select the same drive trace and other parameters used for initial optimization.
+      * Uncomment the "Proposed Algorithm" block as shown in figure below.
+      * Change the "Algroithm Switch" constant block value to 2.
+      * In the *runOptSHEV_DP_FwdProp.m* script change Re-Optimization = 1, so that the script can be operated by the model.
+      * Have the "Fault Insert" block Inactive by "Unchecking" the option in the subsystem mask.
+      * Run the simulation.
+The simulation **pauses** everytime a re-optimization occurs.
+As the simulation cannot *automatically* unpause, we have to manually keep clicking the "Run" switch in Simulink until the simulation is done.

 <img src = "https://github.com/avk4714/EREV-EM-Algorithm/blob/master/ReOpt_Settings.png" width="800" height="500">